Frequently Asked Questions (FAQ)

 Many products are marketed as dietary supplements, and it is important to remember that supplements include not only vitamins and minerals, but also herbs and other botanicals, probiotics, fish oil, and other substances.

-Some supplements may help ensure that you get adequate amounts of essential nutrients or help promote optimal health and performance if you do not consume a variety of foods, as recommended by MyPlate and the Dietary Guidelines for Americans.
+Some supplements may help ensure that you get adequate amounts of essential nutrients or help promote optimal health and performance if you do not regularly consume a wide variety of foods.

 However, dietary supplements are not intended to treat, diagnose, mitigate, prevent, or cure disease.
 In some cases, dietary supplements may have unwanted effects, especially if taken before surgery or with other dietary supplements or medicines, or if you have certain health conditions.